 What is a Reverse Mortgage Loan?

 A reverse mortgage solves this problem.
-It allows senior homeowners who are 62 and older to borrow against the equity they’ve built up in their homes.
+It allows senior homeowners 62 and older to borrow against the equity they’ve built up in their homes.

-For many, a reverse mortgage can help you secure a comfortable retirement or be a way to cover retirement expenses or else a way to supplement your income.
+For many, a reverse mortgage can help you secure a comfortable retirement or be a way to cover retirement expenses or supplement your income.

 How Does a Reverse Mortgage Work?

-- A reverse mortgage works by allowing homeowners age 62 and older to borrow from their home’s equity without having to make monthly mortgage payments.
+• A reverse mortgage allows homeowners age 62 and older to borrow from their home’s equity without making monthly mortgage payments.

-- The funds from your reverse mortgage loan must first be used to pay off your existing mortgage on your home.
+• The funds from your reverse mortgage loan must first be used to pay off your mortgage on your home.

-- Once your home mortgage is paid off, your lender will then pay you what remains from your new loan.
+• Once your home mortgage is paid off, your lender will pay you what remains from your new loan.

-- The amount of money you receive from a reverse mortgage loan is based on the youngest borrower’s age, current interest rates, and your home’s appraised value.
+• The money you receive from a reverse mortgage loan is based on the youngest borrower’s age, current interest rates, and your home’s appraised value.

-- You are not required to make monthly principal and interest payments on the reverse mortgage, so you will be freed from the monthly mortgage payment expense.
+• You are not required to make monthly principal and interest payments on the reverse mortgage so that you will be freed from the monthly mortgage payment expense.

 What is a Reverse Mortgage?

-For those homeowners who own their home outright, or who are coming close to the end of paying off the mortgage on their house, or who have a considerable amount of equity to withdraw from, can take out a portion of their equity to use.
+Those homeowners who own their home outright are coming close to the end of paying off the mortgage on their house or have a considerable amount of equity to withdraw from and can take out a portion of their equity to use.

 A reverse mortgage is the opposite of a traditional or home mortgage loan.

-With a traditional mortgage, you make payments each month to a lender.
+With a traditional mortgage, you make payments to a lender each month.

 With a reverse mortgage, the lender makes payments to you.

-The portion of equity that seniors withdraw don’t have to pay it back as long as they continue to live in their home.
-And they don’t have to sell their home to the bank or move from their home.
-It’s only when they leave their home permanently do they have to repay the money they borrowed.
+The portion of the equity that seniors withdraw doesn't have to pay it back as long as they continue to live in their homes.
+And they don't have to sell their home to the bank or move from their home.
+OIt'snly when they leave their home permanently do they have to repay the borrowed money.

-Since a reverse mortgage is just a type of loan, you retain ownership of your home.
+Since a reverse mortgage is just a loan, you retain home ownership.

-And the lender doesn’t relinquish your title or your ownership rights to sell your home.
+And the lender doesn't relinquish your title or ownership rights to sell your home.

 But you must maintain the home and pay your home dues.